Chilled Tomato and Beet Soup That Will Wow Your Guests With Ingredients

 • Add Grains: Consider adding cooked and chilled quinoa or couscous for a more substantial meal.

-Explore The Fusion Of Traditional Chilled Tomato And Beet Soup
+Chilled Tomato And Beet Soup03

 Recipe Directions

-• If using fresh beets, preheat the oven to 375°F. Scrub the beets and trim the stems down to one-half inch.
+• If using fresh beets, preheat the oven to 375Ā°F. Scrub the beets and trim the stems down to one-half inch.
 Wrap the beets individually in foil and place them on a baking sheet.

 • Cook the beets in the preheated oven for 15-20 minutes, depending on their size, or until they are just tender when pierced with a knife tip.